tasmota/docs/Buttons-and-Switches.md

-Buttons and switches are primarily used to toggle (turn ON or OFF) device relays.
+?> Buttons and switches are primarily used to toggle (turn ON or OFF) device relays.

 A typical device usually has at least one button (exception being bulbs and some lights) to control the relay(s).
 Additional buttons and switches can be [wired](Expanding-Tasmota#connect-switch) to a free GPIO and configured in Module or Template settings.

+> [!NOTE]
 > Other than relays, Tasmota does not publish the state of components (switches, buttons, sensors, etc.) in real-time.
 Only messages corresponding to relays are transmitted in real-time.
 The state of components is transmitted automatically each [TelePeriod](Commands#teleperiod) via the `SENSORS` message.

 ## Button vs. Switch